-Learn about resources that could help you achieve your goals and live a good life.
+Learn about funding opportunities that could help you achieve your goals and live a good life.
 Building a solid financial foundation can be helpful when exploring social and educational opportunities as well as housing and employment options in your community.
-This booklet contains a brief checklist that identifies some of the main resources that individuals 18 or older may access.
+This booklet contains a brief checklist that identifies some of the main funding programs that individuals 18 or older may qualify for.